cbassmagana/Online-Book-Store/README.md

 information about the books that have been sold from each branch.

-Note: JSON persistence classes modelled around Serialization Demo.
+Note: JSON persistence classes modelled around Serialization Demo (UBC CPSC 210).

 ## User Stories